 In the Experience section, you can list up to 15 specific experiences or awards that provide evidence that you have what it takes to become a doctor.
 It is crucial that you use this section wisely, and that you convey the many (hopefully) extracurricular activities that demonstrate that you know what you are getting in for, as well as your many (hopefully) personal character strengths.
 For each experience, you are given 700 characters (including spaces) to summarize what you did and briefly reflect on it.
 For three experiences that you designate as your most meaningful experiences, you are allotted an additional 1,325 characters to convey what you learned and what you gave; i.e., this is a chance to more extensively reflect on what you did and convey how you have grown as a result.
 Do not include experiences that are not directly related to your journey into medicine or growth as a person.
 Do not ramble.
 Try to convey your message in a clear, concise, and complete manner.

 The heart of your AMCAS application will be your personal statement (essay).
 This is your first (and possibly your only) shot at convincing the medical school admissions committee that you are the type of person they would want as their doctor.
 Arguably, this is the most important page (5,300 characters) that you will ever have to write in your life.
 It will play a major role in the admissions decision and will most likely be read very carefully by your interviewers.
 Please refer to the Personal Statement section for a detailed description of how to approach writing your personal essay.
-Another very useful resource is the booklet Write for Success, published by the National Association of Advisors for the Health Professions (NAAHP).

 The essay should be informative, engaging, clear, and grammatically correct (including spelling).
 You can readily find examples of “good” essays online or in books about the application process, but DO NOT READ THEM, at least until after you have written several drafts of your own.
 Why?
 Because this should be your personal statement, and you may find it very difficult to be original after having read the essays of others.
 You should also be aware that medical schools are probably very familiar with these publicly available essays, and any hint of plagiarism will destroy your viability as an applicant.